joewalp/Jugglebot/environments/README.md

 denv build --ssh-keypair-name id_ed25519
 ```

 ### Step 10.
-Run the ~/bin/docker-native-env script
+Try the Docker container native platform environment

-The script in Step 9 will print some information about the container that it
+The command in Step 9 will print some information about the container that it
-builds.
-After reading that info, run the following command to enter the docker
+has built.
+After reading that info, run the following command to enter the
-native platform environment.
+Docker container native platform environment.

 ```zsh
 # WSL Ubuntu-20.04